 If you have never registered to take the Missouri bar exam but have already applied for a character and fitness report as a law student, the fee is $485.
 If you have not yet applied for the character and fitness report, the fee is $910.
 Fees may be paid via cashier's check; money order; corporate check; law firm check; or online via debit or credit card.
 Checks/money orders should be made payable to Clerk of the Supreme Court.

 External documents that you submit to MBLE before filing your examination application will be held by the MBLE and then matched to your application once it is received.
 Put your name, date of birth and social security number on any external documents you send to the MBLE.
 Mail your application fees and supporting materials to Missouri Board of Law Examiners, P.O.
 Bos 104236, Jefferson City, MO 65110-4236.
 You can hand-deliver them to 1700 Jefferson St., Jefferson City, MO 65109 if you prefer.

 UBE Transfer Scores

 If you took the UBE elsewhere before the date of the Missouri bar exam, a total scaled UBE score of 260 may be transferred to Missouri.
 This may have been gained in one of only three UBE administrations prior to the date of the Missouri bar exam.
 If you wish to transfer just your MBE score, you must have earned it within 19 months of the date of the Missouri bar exam.
 You must not have ever failed the Missouri bar exam in order to transfer MBE scores.

-According to information provided by the NCBE, the following are Missouri bar exam passing results for the past few years:
+According to the Missouri Board of Law Examiners, the following are Missouri bar exam passing results for the past few years: